 - The Access Client checks the available buffer state of media in the Media Playback Platform.
 Based on this, the Access Client schedules and generates requests for the relevant media segments based on the ABR Controller information, as well as the throughput estimation and downloads this media.

-- The Segments are downloaded from the corresponding URLs through M4d earliest at the segment availability start times.
+- Media segments are acquired from their corresponding URLs (through M4d or, if already downloaded and stored, from local storage) earliest at the segment availability start times.

 - The media is appropriately appended to the Media Playback Platform and Content Decryption APIs, following the description in TS 26.511 [35] for playback requirements.